-• Cost includes all meals and lodging.
-Not included: Transportation to and from Lynch, KY
+Cost includes all lodging for the entire tour and meals while in Lynch.
+Not included: Transportation to and from Lynch.

 Informative – Inspirational – Life Changing!

 Scheduled during the peak of New England’s spectacular fall colors, this 9-night, 8-day tour will both educate and inspire.
 History will come alive—but not just American history—the history of God’s reviving work in this nation.
 We have failed to tell the amazing stories of God’s transforming grace that revealed His glory and shaped a nation.
 The stories will come alive in their historic locations.
 This intimate tour (limited to 11 participants) will hear from expert guides and is structured to inspire and challenge our own walk with God.
 The tour begins at Park Street Church, Boston, still at its original site and still preaching the Gospel, winds its way through Massachusetts, upstate New York, and the I-78 corridor in New Jersey before ending in New York City, worshiping at the Brooklyn Gospel Tabernacle.
 Careful attention has been given to make this tour the experience of a lifetime.

 Information coming 2021